coffeebe4code/disc/README.md

 ```

 All of the above are valid ways to declare a list.
 Lists do not need to be of the same type. `()` and `(@l mynum)` evaluate to nil.

+**Runtime Behavior**

+Now that we know about declaring a variable `@l`.
+We can briefly discuss a different type of declaration `@c`.
+This will be covered more in detail in the [Language Specification Weak and Dynamic](#language-specification-weak-and-dynamic)
+, but essentially it means `const` or constant in other languages.
+Once the value is set, it is impossible to change the value.
+But during runtime, the discrunner just treats `@c` as a normal defined variable.
+We allow some sort of static analysis if the developer does not want this behavior.
+You can learn more about each flag necessary to pass to the linter to disallow reassignment of const variables.
+Hopefully, this is now clear, that the goal of the runner, is to parse a valid program, then execute it as fast as possible.
+The behavior has a default pattern, if you want to enforce more type safety, this is the job for static analysis tools.

 ---
 #### Enums